The Urbz: Sims in the City (GameCube, PlayStation 2, Xbox)

 The Urbz: Sims in the City changes up the usual suburban lifestyle of The Sims and puts all the action into a city with workable jobs, unlockable (and crazy!) social interactions, an infectious soundtrack, and stereotypical caricatures.
 Also, The Black Eyed Peas make an appearance.

-This game was planned to start a sub-franchise for the series, which explains all the product placement in the game.
-Despite the game not meeting EA's expectations, it managed to set the stone for future Sims titles, most notably in The Sims 2: Nightlife with the city setting and The Sims 3: Late Night with the reworked reputation system, bars, and bouncers.
+It's so ambitious that the game was even planned to start a sub-franchise for the series, but it never came to be due to overall poor sales.
+Despite the game being semi-forgotten, several elements be revisited in future Sims titles, most notably in The Sims 2: Nightlife with the city setting and The Sims 3: Late Night with the reworked reputation system, bars, and bouncers.

 - 1 Sub-Pages